Basketball in the United States: National teams

-High school Basketball
+High school basketball

-High school Basketball is a popular activity.
+High school basketball is a popular activity.
 The National Federation of State High School Associations featured 541,479 boys and 429,504 girls in basketball teams as of the 2014–15 season.

 Many high school basketball teams have intense local followings, especially in the Midwest and Upper South.
 Indiana has 10 of the 12 largest high school gyms in the United States, and is famous for its basketball passion, known as Hoosier Hysteria.

-College Basketball
+College basketball

 College basketball is quite popular and draws TV high ratings.
 Every March, a 68-team, six-round, single-elimination tournament (commonly called March Madness) determines the national champions of NCAA Division I men's basketball tournament men's college basketball.

+The North Carolina Tar Heels drew the highest average home attendance in the 2023-24 edition of college basketball.
+These top 30 figures reflect the popularity of college basketball as a spectator sport in the United States:

-Women's Basketball
+Women's basketball

+Women's Basketball Association was the first attempt at a professional women's basketball league in 1984.
+The American Basketball League was one the first professional female leagues in the United States.

 The Women's National Basketball Association or WNBA is an organization governing a professional basketball league for women in the United States.
 The WNBA was formed in 1996 as the women's counterpart to the National Basketball Association, and league play began in 1997.
 The regular WNBA season is June to September (North American Spring and Summer).
 Most WNBA teams play at the same venue as their NBA counterparts.
-The WNBA is the premier professional Basketball league for women in the world.
+The WNBA is the premier professional basketball league for women in the world.
 Despite being the premier women's basketball league the WNBA struggles to attract a large mainstream audience.
-Women's NCAA Basketball is also popular, although less so than men's basketball.
+Women's NCAA basketball is also popular, although less so than men's basketball.

 The women's national team has won eight Olympic gold medals and ten FIBA World Cups.